-Although Dinnerly list allergens in their recipes, it is not possible to guarantee that cross-contamination has not happened at one of their facilities.
+Although the company lists allergens in its recipes, it is not possible to guarantee that cross-contamination has not happened at one of its facilities.
 Some of the allergenic foods that Dinnerly facilities handle include eggs, shellfish, tree nuts, milk, wheat, and soy.

 Alternative services that people can consider include: